VoxelStorm-Ltd/serialstorm/README.md

 ### Data types

+A key concept to understand is that in SerialStorm, all data types are interchangeable; it's up to you to ensure what you're transmitting is compatible with what you're receiving, but you can interpret data you receive however you like - read functions don't have to match the write functions used to send that data.
+For example, a server may send a file using the `blob` functions, and the client may receive them as a `buffer`, or vice versa.
+A `VarString` can be interpreted as a `VarBlob`, or split into components and read manually as a `VarInt` followed by a `String`.
+This flexibility allows you to store data directly into its final destination, without incurring unnecessary buffer copies.

 #### POD
 At its core, all of the data you send is plain old data (POD).
 In SerialStorm, we call it POD if `sizeof(my_data)` covers the whole of the data you wish to send, and this does not contain pointers to other memory.
 So, you would use POD functions to send simple types such as fixed size integers or floats, simple structs containing fixed size data, etc.